 - fine sea salt and freshly ground black pepper

-- Give the vinegar, sugar, some salt and pepper to a small bowl.
+- Make the vinaigrette: Place the vinegar, sugar, some salt, and pepper in a small bowl.
 Whisk to combine and add the oil.
 Whisk until the mixture emulsifies slightly.2 tablespoons red white vinegar + 1 teaspoon sugar + 3 tablespoons neutral-tasting oil + fine sea salt and freshly ground black pepper

-- Pour the vinaigrette over the salad and combine, preferably with your hands, this way you will be able to unstick even more cucumber slices and to coat them nicely with the oil and vinegar dressing.
+- Combine: Pour the oil and vinegar dressing over the salad and combine, preferably with your hands, this way, you will be able to unstick even more cucumber slices and coat them nicely with the dressing.

-Canola oil or a mild tasting sunflower oil.
-Don't use olive oil.
+- Oil: Use canola oil or a mild tasting sunflower oil.